puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 Customizing Your Installation
 -----

-After you choose the roles for the target node, the installer will ask questions to configure those roles.
+After you choose the roles for the target node, the installer will ask questions needed to configure those roles.

 ### Passwords
 The following characters are forbidden in all passwords: `\` (backslash), `'` (single quote),  `"` (double quote), `,` (comma), `()` (right and left parentheses), `|` (pipe), `&` (ampersand), and `$` (dollar sign).
 For all passwords used during installation, we recommend using only alphanumeric characters.